 The timely arrival of a Heavy Tank can turn the tide of battle, transforming a certain loss into an unexpected victory.
-Their incredible firepower and thick armor means not only can they tear enemy tanks apart, they can also shrug off blasts that would leave lighter tanks crippled.
+Their incredible firepower and thick armor mean not only can they tear enemy tanks apart, but they can also shrug off blasts that would leave lighter tanks crippled.

 Tank Destroyers – Death from Distance